Danish Swedish Farmdog

 Danish Swedish Farmdogs and Children

 Kids and Danish Swedish farmdogs were made for each other.
 This breed is funny, playful, and loving.
 Involve your kids in training them to do funny tricks so the dog sees the child as having a higher pack status and will not be as likely to try to correct them as they would a puppy.
 Be sure to provide your dog with enough stimulation and sturdy dog toys of its own, otherwise it may steal and chew up your children’s toys.

 - Chihuahua – Chihuahuas are much smaller than Danish Swedish farmdogs and have a longer lifespan, up to 20 years.
 Chihuahuas are an easier dog for new pet owners but are not as friendly to other pets and strangers.

 - Jack Russell Terrier – This breed is smaller but very similar in appearance to the Danish Swedish farmdog.
-Jack Russells are not as quiet and gentle in personality as farmdogs and can have aggressive tendencies.
+Jack Russells are more aggressive than Danish Swedish farmdogs.

 Popular Names for Danish Swedish Farmdogs

 Here are some male dog names you might want to consider for your Danish Swedish farmdog:

 And here are some female names to choose from:

 Related Animalsanimals that start with D